-variables as the analysis becomes subject to the arbitrariness of model training.
-Fig. 1 exemplifies the issue, where two independently trained latent representations are estimated from transcriptomic data (Tasic et al., 2018).
+Unfortunately, latent variables are rarely identifiable, i.e. they cannot be uniquely estimated from data.
+This lack of uniqueness prevents reliable analysis of the learned latent variables as the analysis becomes subject to the arbitrariness of model training.
+Figure 1 exemplifies the issue, where two independently trained latent representations are estimated from transcriptomic data (Tasic et al., 2018).
 While clusters are similarly estimated across models, the relationships between clusters vary significantly, preventing us from extracting intra-cluster information from the plots.
 This fundamental issue has sparked the development of training heuristics to limit the issue (Kobak & Berens, 2019), and the practice of analyzing latent variables has been both disputed (Chari & Pachter, 2023) and defended (Lause et al., 2024).
 This entire discussion could have been avoided if only distances between latent variables had been identifiable.

-Providing identifiability guarantees has been heavily investigated.
+Identifiability guarantees have been heavily investigated.
 We survey key results in Secs.
 2 and 6, but the executive summary is that current approaches require significant model restrictions (e.g. linearity assumptions), labeled data, or a combination of both.
 These solutions are underwhelming to practitioners who often lack a labeling mechanism and are keen to leverage contemporary generative models.